 With Halloween approaching, we’ve being doing lots of spooky crafts and activities here in my daycare.
 The toddlers and preschoolers particularly love this homemade matching game I recently made out of wallpaper samples.

-As I’ve mentioned before, I have this awesome stash of Wallpaper sample books, that my local paint and wall paper store was happy to donate to our daycare instead of throwing them in the trash.
+As I’ve mentioned before, I have this awesome stash of wallpaper sample books, that my local paint store was happy to donate to our daycare instead of throwing them in the trash.

 I can’t tell you how much I LOVE using these wallpaper samples for our daycare crafts and activities.
 They’re especially great for matching activities like this one.

 I love the colours, patterns, and the textures of the paper.
 Some pages are puffy and thick, some are slick, or bumpy or glossy.
 It’s a great alternative to buying scrapbooking paper which can get expensive.

 I chose four simple Halloween and Fall shapes to use for this matching activity: Pumpkins (which kind of look like apples, but hey, apples work for fall too), bats, owls, and fall leaves.

 To make our matching game, I cut out my shapes, making duplicates of each one.

 One set of the duplicates, I glued to a piece of white cardboard.
 The other set, was for the kids to hold and match up to the shapes on the cardboard.